Spence, Australian Capital Territory: Political representation

 For the purposes of Australian federal elections for the House of Representatives, Spence is in the Fenner.

 For the purposes of Australian Capital Territory elections for the ACT Legislative Assembly, Spence is in the Ginninderra electorate.

 Geology

-Silurian age Hawkins Volcanics green-grey dacite and quartz andesite are in the center and west of Spence.
+Silurian age Hawkins Volcanics green-grey dacite and quartz andesite are in the centre and west of Spence.
 A green grey dacitic porphyry intrusive rock with white feldspar crystals is in the southeast of the suburb.
 There is a Hawkins Volcanics shale lens patch in the south central part.